 The subject property is bisected by KLO Creek and the corridor surrounding the creek has historically been utilized for recreational purposes.
-The majority of the 129 ha (320 acre) parcel remains in a natural state with the exception of the existing outdoor recreational ropes course and zip line business known as Myra Canyon Adventure Park.
-The operation includes ropes and challenge course areas, zip lines, and parking area which utilizes an approximate 5.85 ha (14.2 acres) area.
-Through the amendment applications, the applicant intends to continue the use which is not currently permitted in the Zoning Bylaw and historically permitted under a Temporary Use Permit.
+The majority of the 129 ha (320 acre) parcel remains in a natural state with the exception of the existing outdoor recreational aerial adventure park, ropes and challenge course known as Myra Canyon Adventure Park.
+Through the amendment applications, the applicant intends to continue the use which is not currently permitted in the zoning bylaw and historically permitted under a Temporary Use Permit.